Cog-Creators/Red-DiscordBot/docs/red_core_data_statement.rst

 as well as the content of specific messages used directly as commands for the bot (such as reports sent to servers).

-By default, Red will not collect any more data than it needs, and will not use it for anything other than the portion of the Red's functionality that necessitated it.
+By default, Blue will not collect any more data than it needs, and will not use it for anything other than the portion of the Blue's functionality that necessitated it.

-3rd party extensions may store additional data beyond what Red does by default.
+3rd party extensions may store additional data beyond what Blue does by default.
-You can use the command ``[p]mydata 3rdparty`` to view statements about how extensions use your data made by the authors of the specific 3rd party extensions an instance of Red has installed.
+You can use the command ``[p]mydata 3rdparty`` to view statements about how extensions use your data made by the authors of the specific 3rd party extensions an instance of Blue has installed.

-How can I delete data Red has about me?
+How can I delete data Blue has about me?
 ---------------------------------------

 The command ``[p]mydata forgetme`` provides a way for users to remove